XMB-Manager-Plus/xmb-manager-plus-builder-toolkit/README.markdown

 Toggle Sound - This will enable or disable GUI Menu sound

-Update Bin From GitHub - This will update the current base and base.original to the latest available on the git of XMBM-Manager-Plus
+Update Bin From GitHub - This will update the current base and base.original to the latest available on the git of XMB-Manager-Plus

 ### About XMBM+ Toolkit Builder